Health and Safety

 • Donating the value of the tickets back to presenting group or Pablo Center;

 For rescheduled performances, tickets will be automatically updated to reflect the new date.
-For cancellations and for those requesting a refund, credit card transactions will be credited automatically.
+For cancellations and for those requesting a refund within 30 days, credit card transactions will be credited automatically.
 For cash transactions, please contact the box office to receive a check.
 Pablo Center’s box office will be available via phone and can be reached at 715.832.ARTS (2787) Monday through Friday from 10 a.m. to 4 p.m.

 As a 501(c)(3) non-profit arts organization, Pablo Center would appreciate if ticket-holders would consider donating the value of their tickets to Pablo Center should they not be able to attend.
 To donate the value of your tickets, please email firstname.lastname@example.org or contact our box office directly.

 We realize this is a very uncertain time for many, but your ongoing support of Pablo Center is greatly appreciated and vital as we continue our mission to curated the best world-class talent, create platforms to showcase our vibrant local art groups and individuals, and develop youth and community education and outreach programs.